openSUSE/trollolo/CONTRIBUTING.md

 `bundle exec rspec spec/unit/burndown_chart_spec.rb:415`

+### To try your changes

+Build the gem:

+`bundle exec rake gem:build`

+Install the gem:

+`gem install trollolo-<version>.gem`

 ### To run rubocop

 To run Rubocop displaying cop names in offense messages:

 `bundle exec rubocop -D`

+## Code of Conduct

+Trollolo is part of the openSUSE project.
+We follow all the [openSUSE Guiding Principles](https://en.opensuse.org/openSUSE:Guiding_principles)!